Donate to RODA!

-In world premiere works written for Contemporaneous and Arcomusical, visionary composers Elliot Cole and Ian Gottlieb reimagine the sound of the berimbau (the one-string Afro-Brazilian percussion instrument known for its use in capoeira) to stretch its expressive possibilities in a new context.
+In world premiere works written for Contemporaneous and Arcomusical, visionary composers Elliot Cole and Ian Gottlieb reimagine the sound of the berimbau to stretch its expressive possibilities in a new context.
 Cole’s piece Roda takes its title and its physical energy from the circular formation that audiences form around capoeira martial art performers.
-Gottlieb draws on his longtime study of Brazilian music and his time in São Paulo for his new work for both ensembles.
+Gottlieb draws on his longtime study of Brazilian music and his life in São Paulo.

-New arrangements map the mold-shattering string playing of revered Gabian kora player Alhaji Bai Konte and psychedelic folk singer/harpist Joanna Newsom onto the whole of Contemporaneous.
-Roda gives us the chance to imagine the past and future of our world, bound together across time and space by strings across a resonator.
+New arrangements map the gorgeous string-playing of revered Gambian kora griot Alhaji Bai Konte and psychedelic folk singer/harpist Joanna Newsom onto the whole 22-musician ensemble of Contemporaneous.
+Roda is a musical experience that immerses us in a vision of the past and future of our world, bound together across time and space by strings across a resonator.

 Why support Roda?

-Please find a list of exciting gifts along the right-hand column of this page available for donations of varying levels.
 We are so grateful for your contribution to this project and are deeply honored to have you as a part of this journey.
-We hope that you’ll find Stranger Love to be as meaningful and life-affirming as we do, and can’t wait to share this experience with you in January.
+We hope that you’ll find Roda to be as exciting and inspiring as we do, and we can’t wait to share this experience with you in May.